Ukrpovitroshliakh: History

 The airline was founded on 1 June 1923.
-Ukrpovitroshliach began operating on 15 April 1925, offering service from Kharkiv to Odesa and Kyiv.
+Ukrpovitroshliakh began operating on 15 April 1925, offering service from Kharkiv to Odesa and Kyiv.
 From 15 June 1925, the company also offered flights to Moscow and Rostov-on-Don, completing its network centered in Kharkiv.

 In 1926, Konstantin Kalinin became a Chief Designer.

-By 1928, Ukrpovitroshliach was carrying more than 3,000 passengers a year.
+By 1928, Ukrpovitroshliakh was carrying more than 3,000 passengers a year.
 But the Soviet central government's "Five-Year Plan" called for all air service in the Soviet Union to be controlled by one government agency.
-In 1929, Ukrpovitroshliach was absorbed into the newly formed national airline Aeroflot along with the other Soviet operators -- Zakavia and Deruluft.
+In 1929, Ukrpovitroshliakh was absorbed into the newly formed national airline Aeroflot along with the other Soviet operators -- Zakavia and Deruluft.